BCC Communication Pathway

 Lead Pastor → All Staff

 Weekly.
 Open with prayer.
-Thematic goal check-in: what moved this week?
-Defining objectives updated.
-Every staff member leaves knowing what the score is.
+Thematic goal check-in.
+Everyone leaves knowing what the score is.

 Ministry Leaders → Small Group Leaders

 Monthly gathering.
 Vision, care, baton check.
-Group leaders are the front line of the discipleship pathway: they must feel resourced and seen.
+Group leaders must feel resourced and seen.

 Weekly, relational, personal.
 The baton passes here.
-This is the most important communication in the entire system.
+Most important communication in the entire system.

 Congregation Members → Staff

 Feedback loops: what are people asking?
-Where is confusion?
-Pastoral care conversations feed into staff alignment.
 Small group leaders are the primary ears.

 ↔ Horizontal: Peer to Peer